 If all your keywords have high competition and high volume it will be incredibly hard to rank in the early stages, particularly because Google has no information about your new blog yet.

 So think about the keywords in your niche, the longer the keyword, the less competition there will be and the easier it will be to rank.

 Pro Tip: Competition is actually good!
 It shows people are actively searching for that keyword.

 Building awareness is the key to any great brand…

 Now that you’ve got your niche sorted, it’s time to pick the name of your website.
 Your domain (as the name suggests), is the name you see in the address bar at the top of the webpage.
 For instance my domain name is chrisbournelis.com.

 I used to take ages to come up with a catchy, hip, memorable name.
-When I first started, it literally took me weeks to come up with a blog name.
+When I first started, it literally took me weeks to come up with a custom domain name.